Dumpster Placement Laws in San Jose: The Complete Guide

 Placement isn't just about the physical spot; it's about compliance with the City's Construction & Demolition (C&D) Waste Diversion Program.
 When arranging a Dumpster Rental in San Jose, you must keep the following regulations in mind:

-• Green Halo System: For projects subject to the City’s C&D deposit program, you may be required to track your waste using the Green Halo online system.
+2. Green Halo System: For projects subject to the City's C&D deposit program, you may be required to track your waste using the Green Halo online system.
 Failing to provide proof of recycling can result in the forfeiture of your project deposit.
+Adjacent jurisdictions are following suit: Contra Costa County (August 2025) and Woodland (April 2, 2026) are now routing C&D paperwork through Green Halo too.

-• Strategy: If you are separating materials (e.g., one bin for concrete, one for trash) to meet these goals, ensure your site has space for multiple containers.
+3. Strategy: If you are separating materials (e.g., one bin for concrete, one for trash) to meet these goals, ensure your dumpster placement plan has space for multiple containers and enough turning room for two truck deliveries.

 Infographic titled "How to Prepare for Your Dumpster Delivery" showing sections on location permits, public right-of-way restrictions, vertical clearance requirements, and surface protection